dobtco/wintersmith-knowledge-base/contents/articles/screendoor/response_form/payments.md

 Nope, all they'll need is a valid credit card.
 This is what the payment form will look like to respondents:

 ![payment form](../images/payment_form.png)

+## Can I waive payment for specific respondents?
+Yes, you can waive payment for a specific response from the [unsubmitted responses](../responses/viewing_unsubmitted_responses.html#waiving-payment-for-a-specific-response) page.

+## Are there processing fees?
+Yes.
+Stripe [charges](https://stripe.com/us/pricing) 2.9% + 30&cent; and Screendoor charges 2.1%.